 By Lisa H. Owens

-Shut Up & Write photo prompt - Day 5
+Shut Up & Write photo prompt - Day-5

-Premise based on a true story
+Premise inspired by a true story

 Published on Short Story Town June 28, 2021

 Copyright © 2023, Lisa H. Owens and Lisahowens.com